Morocco 2026 FIFA World Cup bid

 The Morocco 2026 FIFA World Cup bid was Morocco's unsuccessful bid to host the 2026 FIFA World Cup.
 It competed with the United 2026 bid of Canada, Mexico, and the United States for hosting rights.

 Background

 The 2026 bid was Morocco's fifth bid to host the FIFA World Cup after four unsuccessful attempts in 1994, 1998, 2006 and 2010 lost out to the United States, France, Germany and South Africa.
-If successful, it would have been the second African country, after the 2010 tournament in South Africa to host a World Cup.
+If successful, it would have been the second African country, after the 2010 tournament in South Africa, to host a World Cup.

 Bid process

-Bidding for the 2026 FIFA World Cup was postponed due to the 2015 FIFA corruption case and the subsequent resignation of Sepp Blatter, then it was restarted following the FIFA Council meeting on 10 May 2016, wherein the bidding process will consist of four phases:
+Bidding for the 2026 FIFA World Cup was postponed due to the 2015 FIFA corruption case and the subsequent resignation of Sepp Blatter.
+It was then restarted following the FIFA Council meeting on 10 May 2016, wherein the bidding process consisted of four phases: